NHSDigital/nhs-notify/CONTRIBUTING.md

 NHS Notify is in the process of migrating to public git hub repositories.

-At present we are not accepting contributions during this phase. public Issues / Support / Tickets should not be raised through github.
+At present we are not accepting contributions during this phase. public Issues / Support / Tickets should not be raised through GitHub.